curthenrichs/curthenrichs.github.io/static/media/MSOE.203be297.md

 CS321 - Computer Graphics
 - Survey course in fundamentals of computer graphics 2D to 3D
-- Also served as na introduction to C++
+- Also served as an introduction to C++

 EE484 - Neural Networks
 - Topic survey course on neural networks